These Structured Cabling Monsters Will Spook You (And Kill Your IT Budget!)

 SLOTH-LIKE SPEED

 What many people do not realize is that messy cabling can cause a network to perform at a slower rate.
 Over time, as cables are stretched and plugged and unplugged, they stop performing at the same rate.
 Keeping old cable may save money upfront, but when there is an issue it is easier to pull new cable than try to fix what is existing.
-This repair bill can cost thousands in both money and time.
+This repair bill can cost thousands in both material costs and time.

 ABANDONED CABLING